 Types of Credit Facilities

 While raising equity (using IPO, FPO, or convertible securities) remains one method to raise funds for a company, business owners may prefer raising debt as it could help retain their control over the business.
-Of course, this decision is strongly dependent on the sufficiency of cash flows to service the interest and principal payments, and a highly-levered company may put a burden on the company’s operations and on the stock price.
-Consequently, the payment terms, the interest rates, the collateral and the entire negotiation process of every loan remain the key to devise the capital strategy of a company.
+Of course, this decision is strongly dependent on the sufficiency of cash flows to service the interest and principal payments.
+A highly-levered company may burden the company’s operations and the stock price.
+Consequently, the payment terms, the interest rates, the collateral, and the entire negotiation process of every loan remain the key to devising the capital strategy of a company.

 In this article, we discuss the different types of creditTypes Of CreditTrade credit, bank credit, revolving credit, open credit, installment credit, mutual credit, and service credit are some of the different types of credit. facilities and their typical usage in the course of the business..